Superconductivity by Hidden Spin Fluctuations in Electron-Doped Iron Selenide: Discussion

-Here, $b_{i,\alpha,s}^{\dagger}$ and $b_{i,\alpha,s}$ are creation and annihilation operators for Schwinger bosons, $f_{i,\alpha}^{\dagger}$ and $f_{i,\alpha}$ are the corresponding operators for the slave fermions, and $s_0 = 1/2$ is the electron spin.
-The constraint (\ref{constraint}) is enforced only on average over the bulk within mean field theory for the hSDW state.
-In such case, a quantum-critical point exists at moderate Hund's Rule coupling $-J_{0c}$, where the spin-excitation spectrum collapses to zero energy at stripe SDW wave numbers $(\pi/a,0)$ and $(0,\pi/a)$.
+The author exploited the Schwinger-boson-slave-fermion representation of the correlated electron to study the above local-moment model\cite{jpr_17}.
+Here, the correlated electron {\it fractionalizes} into a Schwinger boson that carries spin and a slave fermion that carries charge.
+At half filling, an hSDW of the type depicted by Fig. \ref{sdw_hsdw_states}b is predicted at $J_1^{\parallel} > J_1^{\perp}$ and at Hund's Rule exchange coupling\cite{jpr_17,jpr_10}, $-J_0$, below a critical one.
+In particular, a quantum-critical point exists at moderate Hund's Rule coupling $-J_{0c}$, where the spin-excitation spectrum collapses to zero energy at stripe SDW wave numbers $(\pi/a,0)$ and $(0,\pi/a)$.
 Specifically, the QCP occurs at\cite{jpr_17,jpr_10}

-where $x$ denotes the concentration of electron doping from half filling.
-It is depicted by the dashed line in Fig. \ref{phase_diagram}.
+in the minimal case where only the $t_1^{\perp}({\hat{\bm x}}) = -t_1^{\perp}({\hat{\bm y}})$ hopping matrix elements are non-zero.
+Here, $x$ denotes the concentration of electron doping from half filling, while $s_0$ denotes the spin of the electron.
+The quantum-critical line (\ref{J_0c}) is depicted by the dashed line in Fig. \ref{phase_diagram}.
 It is possible to identify the critical normal state of the previous Eliashberg theory at half filling ($\Delta_b$, $\Delta_1$, and $\Delta_2\rightarrow 0$) with this QCP.

 Both Schwinger-boson-slave-fermion mean field theory about the hidden N\'eel state and exact calculations on finite clusters for the above local-moment model find evidence for a $d_{xz}$ and a $d_{yz}$ Fermi-surface pocket at the corner of the two-iron Brillouin zone, at electron doping\cite{jpr_17}.
-How then does the area of such electron-type Fermi-surface pockets compare with that predicted by the previous Eliashberg theory, Fig. \ref{FS2} ?
+This result agrees with the previous results based on Eliashberg Theory, which are summarized by Fig. \ref{FS2}.
+Yet how does the area of the slave-fermion Fermi-surface pockets compare with that predicted by the previous Eliashberg theory, Fig. \ref{FS2} ?
 Because the slave fermions do not carry spin, we have by charge conservation that

 The left-hand and the right-hand sides above correspond, respectively, to the cases where interactions are turned on (Fig. \ref{FS1}) and turned off (Fig. \ref{FS0}).
 In the above Eliashberg theory, (\ref{2_E_eqs_a})-(\ref{2_E_eqs_c}) and (\ref{U2F}), it has been assumed throughout that $D_+(\varepsilon)\cong D_+({\rm top})$ and that $D_-(\varepsilon)\cong D_-({\rm bottom})$, however.
 Within that approximation, (\ref{conserve_charge}) thereby yields the susceptibility